A toxic money mindset doesn’t just impact your finances, it can have implications for all other areas of your life and relationships.

 10. Do you hold on to your money or spend it straightaway?
 Why?

 12. What amount of money would you like to have?

 13. How were you raised to think about money?

 14. How do your emotions influence your spending habits?

 If you’re one of the 6.8 million Americans who live with anxiety, you may find it impacts on your financial decision-making.

 Research has shown that anxiety negatively impacts saving behavior, with sufferers less likely to establish the habit of putting money away for future events.

 Acupressure is one way to help manage your anxiety.

-Lying on a spike-covered mat might seem counterproductive, however there is evidence to show that it can have an immediate impact on the symptoms of anxiety.
+Lying on an acupressure mat might seem counterproductive, however there is evidence to show that it can have an immediate impact on the symptoms of anxiety.